preactjs/preact-www/content/en/guide/v10/hooks.md

 ## The dependency argument

 Many hooks accept an argument that can be used to limit when a hook should be updated.
 Preact inspects each value in a dependency array and checks to see if it has changed since the last time a hook was called.
-When the dependency argument is not specified, the callback function is always executed.
+When the dependency argument is not specified, the hook is always executed.

 In our `useCounter()` implementation above, we passed an array of dependencies to `useCallback()`: